pousse-cafe/pousse-cafe.github.io/documentation.md

 Note that this mechanism implies that messages may not be handled in a strict sequence anymore: a retry may cause that a message that was sent before another one is actually handled after it.
 The Model has to be meant in a way that supports this.
 If strict sequences are required, proper synchronization mechanisms have to be implemented.
+Pousse-Café provides means to [skip or retry the execution of listeners](#handle-messages) in order to prevent inconsistencies.

 ### Detecting Collisions